hstalker/dotfiles/README.md

 Unfortunately I require the ability to stow or symlink configuration files on various Linux distros, so my dotfiles themselves are kept in a form making that easy.
-Current plans are to move to a NixOS configuration, and use these dotfiles as-is via home-manager.
 If the requirement of supporting other distros (and shells for that matter) could be dropped, it is likely that this could be made considerably simpler, alas the world isn't so simple.

 ## Future Goals
 * Try to move Vim plug usage to support an automated lockfile mechanism for pinning.
-* Consider move to NixOS on all my systems, whilst maintaining near full stowability of dotfiles to non-Nix systems.

 ## Prerequisites
 * Git (to clone this repo somewhere local).